 This program was designed specifically for non-English speakers to equip them with the skills necessary to study at a university level in English.
-This means that, upon the completion of the program, you will be able to apply to any UoPeople English program and continue your studies towards a higher degree.
+This means that, upon the completion of the program, you may be able apply to any UoPeople English program and continue your studies towards a higher degree.